fabric8-analytics/fabric8-analytics-vscode-extension/README.md

 If you need a new Snyk token, you can generate a new token [here](https://app.snyk.io/login?utm_campaign=Code-Ready-Analytics-2020&utm_source=code_ready&code_ready=FF1B53D9-57BE-4613-96D7-1D06066C38C9).

 **Red Hat Dependency Analytics Report File Path** :

-Specify the local path to create the Red Hat Dependency Analytics report file.
+<br >Specify the local path to create the Red Hat Dependency Analytics report file.
 The default path is `/tmp/redhatDependencyAnalyticsReport.html`.

+<br >**IMPORTANT:**
+<br >The `redHatDependencyAnalyticsReportFilePath` setting name has changed to `reportFilePath`.
+If you had a custom file path set for `redHatDependencyAnalyticsReportFilePath`, then you need to add your custom file path to the `reportFilePath` setting.

+**Inline Vulnerability Severity Alerts** :
+<br >You can set the vulnerability severity alert level to receive inline notifications for just errors or warnings.

 ## Features